electricimp/Usb/README.md

 #### reset()

 Resets the USB host.
+The effect of this action is analogous to unplugging the device.
 Can be used by driver or application in response to unrecoverable error like unending bulk transfer or halt condition during control transfers.

 This method disable usb, clean up all drivers and devices with corresponding event listener notifications and reconfigure usb from scratch.
 All devices will have a new device object instances and different address.